igneus/proprium-pragense-antiphonale/synopsis/README.md

 ## Structure and building

-Each feast has it's own directory.
+Each feast has its own directory.
 It contains a main document, named like the directory with `.ly` extension added, containing all pieces and their variants.
-Each piece is described in it's own file, which can be compiled both included in the main file and standalone.
+Each piece is described in its own file, which can be compiled both included in the main file and standalone.